nystudio107/craft-imageoptimize/README.md

 Should you want to iterate through the URLs individually, you can do that via:

 ```
-    {% set someAsset = entry.myAssetField %}
+    {% set optimizedImages = entry.myAssetField.one().optimizedImagesField %}
-    {% for url in someAsset.optimizedImages.optimizedImageUrls %}
+    {% for url in optimizedImages.optimizedImageUrls %}
         {{ url }}
     {% endfor %}
-    {% for url in someAsset.optimizedImages.optimizedWebPImageUrls %}
+    {% for url in optimizedImages.optimizedWebPImageUrls %}
         {{ url }}
     {% endfor %}
 ```